lletourn/Workshops/README.md

 Open it and choose b37 as the genome

-Open your bams, the tdf we just generated should load.
+Open your BAM file, the tdf we just generated should load.
+Load your vcfs as well.

 What do you see...